 Coming soon to the USA!
 While our services may not be available yet, sign up now to stay in the loop as we bring our innovative crypto solutions to America.

-Ethereum is the second biggest cryptocurrency and the crypto that pioneered the broader use of blockchain as a technology.
+Ethereum is the second-biggest by market capitalization and the crypto that pioneered the broader use of blockchain as a technology.

 Participants pay so-called “gas” fees to use the network, which are denominated in Ethereum’s native cryptocurrency, Ether (ETH).
 The more demand there is, the higher the gas fees.